ietf-scitt/charter/ietf-scitt-charter.md

 The traditional methods of safeguarding supply chains (e.g., pre- and post-audit methodologies) are no longer adequate.

 The output of the SCITT WG is a set of standards that define the essential building blocks enabling the security of supply chain systems and assisting implementers in securing deployments.
-For example, a public computer interface system could report its software composition, which can be compared against known software compositions for such a device, as recorded in a public append-only transparent registry.
+For example, a computer interface system could report its software composition, which can be compared against known software compositions for such a device, as recorded in a public append-only transparent registry.
 Therefore, providing an individual using the system with confidence that it will behave as and when expected, consistently and without deviation.

 Problem Statement